Aphyla/chainlink-csr/README.md

 - When Frax bridge L1 -> L2 is used, `encodeFraxFerryL1toL2` is used.
 In the case of Frax Ferry, fees are 0 at the moment and require no parameters.
 - When CCIP bridge is used for bridging from L1 -> L2 (example: for EigenPie), CCIP fee can be directly estimated using `getFee()` on the router. and should be encoded using the `encodeCCIP` before being passed into the `ccipSend()` function.
 A slight buffer should be added to the fee to account for any changes in the fee between the calculation and the execution of the transaction.
 Note that any excess fee will be refunded to the sender, which is the custom receiver contract in this case.

+#### Can I, as a protocol operator, change the trigger parameters of the automation upkeep?

+Yes.
+The schedule for the upkeep can be updated via the `setDelay` on the [SyncAutomation.sol](contracts/automations/SyncAutomation.sol) contract.
+The minimum amount of WETH that needs to be in the OraclePool to initiate a sync as well as the maximum amount of WETH that can be sync’d at a given time can both be updated via the `setAmounts` parameter.
+Care should be taken to ensure that the max is less than the max pool capacity for WETH transfers via CCIP.
+The CCIP Supported Networks page provides details on the max capacity for WETH transfers on a given lane.
+This can also be queried using the `getCurrentOutboundRateLimiterState` function on the WETH pool address.
+The function returns the max capacity (4th output in the result set) as well as the current capacity (capacity at a given timestamp - 1st output in the result set)

+#### As an operator do I need to set up automation jobs for fast staking?

+As an operator, there are two ways to batch transfer WETH from L2 to L1 : Automated and manual.

+- Automated: We recommend setting up an automation upkeep using Chainlink Automation.
+Here are the steps:

+  1. After the SyncAutomation contract has been deployed, register a custom upkeep using Chainlink Automation.
+  2. The SyncAutomation contract should be used as the Target contract for the custom logic upkeep
+  3. Fund the upkeep with LINK
+  4. The values in your deployment parameters determine the initial values for the trigger conditions ; however this can be changed later using the SyncAutomation contract
+  5. The forwarder of the upkeep needs to be assigned a SYNC_ROLE in the CustomSender contract

+- Manual: There is also an option to manually trigger a WETH transfer using the sync() function in the CustomSender contract

+### FRONT-END OPERATORS:

 #### Where do we get the exchange rate to show the user how many LST tokens they will receive for depositing a certain amount of (W)ETH?

 Use the [PriceOracle](contracts/utils/PriceOracle.sol).
 Note that if the user is paying fees with ETH (and not LINK), then that should be deducted.
 If LINK is used for payment, then the fee in LINK is separately approved so the entire amount of ETH can be used for deposit